treeverse/lakeFS/docs/quickstart.md

 # Quick Start
 {: .no_toc }

+**Note** This tutorial is for learning purposes, and stores data locally inside a container.
+For a production deployment, see [Deploying on AWS](deploying/aws.md).
+{: .note }

 ## Table of contents
 {: .no_toc .text-delta }

 1. TOC
 {:toc}

 ## Running a local server for testing

 ###  Using Docker Compose

-**Note** This configuration is for learning purposes, and stores data locally inside a container.
-For a production deployment, see [Deploying on AWS](deploying/aws.md).
-{: .note }

 To run a local lakeFS instance, you can use the following example [Docker Compose](https://docs.docker.com/compose/){:target="_blank"} application: